-In this article we'll answer these questions and more as we review clinical studies on desvenlafaxine to determine if it's safe and effective for treating depression.
+In this article we'll answer these questions and more, as we review clinical studies on desvenlafaxine to determine if it's safe and effective for treating depression.

 There have been a number of clinical trials evaluating the effectiveness of desvenlafaxine for reducing symptoms of depression.

-The trial participants assigned to desvenlafaxine reported significantly reduced depression scores.
+Trial participants assigned to desvenlafaxine reported significantly reduced depression scores.
 The average HAM-D score (a clinical depression grading tool) was greater than 20 at the start of the trial and less than 10 at the end of the trial, representing a decrease in depression symptoms of around 50%.

-Remission rates were around 10% higher in the trial participants taking desvenlafaxine compared to the trial participants taking placebo pills.
+Remission rates were around 10% higher in the trial participants taking desvenlafaxine compared to trial participants taking placebo pills.
 Remission is defined as an extended period free of any major depressive symptoms.

-Desvenlafaxine Side Effects
+Does Desvenlafaxine Cause Side Effects?

 The black box warning states that desvenlafaxine may increase risk of suicidal thoughts or actions in children, adolescents and young adults.

 Dizziness was the most commonly-reported side effect, and occurred 8% more frequently on desvenlafaxine than on placebo.
 Dry mouth occurred 9% more frequently, and constipation occurred 7% more frequently.

-Clearly the more common side effects of desvenlafaxine are relatively mild, but the rare risk of suicide-related side effects is concerning.
+Clearly, the more common side effects of desvenlafaxine are relatively mild, but the rare risk of suicide-related side effects is concerning.

 It may be useful for young adults (the age range for “young adult” is not defined on the FDA label) to discuss the same concerns with their doctor.

-A YouTube creator named Anxiously Bri who focuses on mental health content published a video explaining her experience using desvenlafaxine after seven weeks:
+A YouTube creator named "Anxiously Bri" whose channel focuses on mental health content has a video explaining her experience using desvenlafaxine after seven weeks: